List of Supernatural and The Winchesters characters: Victor Henriksen

 Victor Henriksen, played by Charles Malik Whitfield, was an FBI agent who pursued the Winchesters since the bank "robbery" in the season two episode "Nightshifter".
 He believed the Winchesters were serial killers responsible for the deaths that have occurred in various towns.
 He continued to pursue them when, in the season three episode "Jus in Bello", he finally captured them and held them in a small town jail while waiting for an FBI helicopter to arrive.
 However, demons arrived and destroyed the helicopter; one of them possessed Henriksen but was exorcised.
 Finally believing in the supernatural, he agreed to help the Winchesters as they fought off the demon horde.
 Afterwards, he agreed to tell the FBI that they were in the helicopter when it crashed.
 However, after the Winchesters left, he was killed by Lilith.
 Henriksen made another appearance in season four's "Are You There, God?
 It's Me...Dean Winchester".
 Lilith was breaking the 66 Seals to free Lucifer, and one of them was the Rising of the Witnesses.
 Sam, Dean, and Bobby met the ghosts of people they could not save, including Henriksen, who told them what happened after they left the jail at the end of "Jus in Bello".
 The ghosts terrorized the trio until they were put to rest.

-Mr. Wyatt

-Sam's teacher at Truman High in 1997.
-Mr. Wyatt takes an interest in Sam after reading his precocious written assignment about hunting werewolves, which was supposed to be nonfiction.
-Wyatt interprets the work as an allegory and an in-depth character study about family dynamics, encouraging Sam to pursue the academic life he wants to attain without being shackled to family dictates.

-Sam and Dean return to Truman High in the season 4 episode "After School Special" to hunt a vengeful spirit that's been terrorizing the school grounds by possessing students and making them do hideous things to bullies.
-Sam takes some time to chat with Mr. Wyatt in a miniature reunion to thank him for giving him advice and acting as a counselor when he attended the school.